meower-scratch/openly/readme.md

 ### What's allowed?
 - Sharing appropiate snippets of code suitable for under 18s (it's fine if the code is 13+)
-- Team Scripting
+- Team scripting
-- Digital Citizenship (No bullying whatsoever, etc.)
+- Digital citizenship (no bullying whatsoever, etc.)
-- Sharing code that contains no hate speach.
+- Sharing code that doesn't contain offensive material
+- Saying positive things in the discord.
+- Making safe, legal, unmalicious code.
 ### What's not Allowed?
-- Sharing Inappropiate Content
+- Sharing inappropiate or illegal content
-- Spam Messaging
+- Spam messaging
 - Hate against one Opener becuase of race, sex, gender, sexual orientation, religion, political opinion, etc.
-- No digitally attacking other Openers (Digital Citizenship Matters)
+- No harassing other Openers (Digital Citizenship Matters)
+- Uploading content not made by you.
+If you do, please give credit to the original author, or Opener by using @mention.
+- Being a Karen.
+- Uploading malicious code, such as infected C++, or Javascript.
+- Please note that only a maximum of 3 accounts are allowed under a single IP address.
+-

+##Special Coding Lang
+- For snippets of code from special coding languages (such as code that isn't text-based such as scratch) we have special editors for Scratch, Snap, or  other coding languages that are not text-based, or use special characters.